How It Works

 L14 L1 L2 L3 L4 L5 L6 L7 L8 L9 L10 L11 L12 L13 Tier 1: 21 19 6 14 6 2 7 13 13 14 2 23 8 13 Tier 2: 6 18 0 0 9 23 25 0 10 24 1 2 2 24 Tier 3: 23 5 1 10 0 25 20 11 13 0 7 25 10 1 Tier 4: 23 0 14 21 6 16 2 17 4 21 12 9 5 16 Tier 5: 21 17 3 15 5 16 13 12 20 24 9 11 6 10 Tier 6: 13 16 12 0 25 25 21 7 17 14 0 21 14 11 Tier 7: 14 25 6 19 14 0 11 14 22 6 10 21 · 19

-Each r value is produced by the formula r = (f(C) + g(T)) mod 26, where f and g are derived from on-site clues.
-Combined with the binary gate, they produce the correct R at every position.
+Each r value is produced by r = (f(C) + g_state(T)) mod 26, where f is the row-identity card applied to the cipher letter and g_state is the helper-card value for the back-side letter at that position.
+Combined with the gate, they produce the correct R at every position.

-Each grid cell carries a binary gate value: 1 or 0, fully derivable from col31, tier mod 3, and seam_corner — see The binary gate above.
+Each grid cell carries a one-bit gate (0 or 1), fixed by the position and computable from col31, tier mod 3, and seam_corner, see The gate above.
+This map is fully solved and reproducible from the published rules.

 L14 L1 L2 L3 L4 L5 L6 L7 L8 L9 L10 L11 L12 L13 Tier 1: 0 1 0 1 0 0 1 1 1 1 1 0 1 1 Tier 2: 0 1 1 1 1 0 0 1 1 1 1 1 0 0 Tier 3: 1 1 1 0 0 0 1 1 1 1 1 1 1 1 Tier 4: 1 1 1 1 1 1 1 1 1 1 1 0 1 1 Tier 5: 1 1 1 1 0 1 1 0 0 0 1 0 0 0 Tier 6: 1 1 1 0 1 0 0 1 1 1 1 1 0 1 Tier 7: 1 0 0 1 1 1 1 1 1 0 1 1 · 1